Heat pump outdoor unit installed at Long Island home

 Heat Pump Installation FAQ

 Yes.
 Long Island homeowners who switch to heat pumps typically save 30-50% on heating costs compared to oil.
-With PSEG, NYSERDA, and federal rebates often totaling $7,000-$10,000+, the upfront cost drops significantly.
+PSEG Long Island and NYSERDA Clean Heat rebates can knock several thousand off the upfront cost, and income-qualified households may pay nothing through PSEG Home Comfort Plus.
 Most systems pay for themselves within 5-7 years through energy savings alone, and you get air conditioning included.

 Modern cold-climate heat pumps operate efficiently down to -13F.
 Long Island winters rarely drop below the teens, which is well within the comfort zone for current models from Mitsubishi, Daikin, and Carrier.
 If you want extra peace of mind, a hybrid system pairs your heat pump with a backup furnace or boiler for the coldest nights.

 A whole-home heat pump system on Long Island typically costs $12,000-$22,000 before incentives.
-After stacking PSEG rebates (up to $5,000), the federal IRA tax credit (up to $2,000), and NYSERDA incentives, most homeowners pay $8,000-$16,000 out of pocket.
+After stacking PSEG Long Island rebates (up to $5,000) and NYSERDA Clean Heat (per-ton), most homeowners pay $9,000-$17,000 out of pocket.
 Income-qualified households may pay nothing through PSEG Home Comfort Plus.
+Note that the federal 25C tax credit expired at the end of 2025 and is no longer available for 2026 installs.
 We provide a detailed quote after a free in-home assessment.

 Absolutely.
 A hybrid or dual-fuel system pairs your new heat pump with your existing oil boiler.
 The heat pump handles heating efficiently most of the year, and the boiler kicks in only during extreme cold snaps.
 This is a popular choice for Long Island homeowners who want lower bills without removing their boiler right away.